i'm always doing something. here's the most recent:

-I'm thrilled to be appearing in the Ovation Recommended world premiere of KAIDAN PROJECT: WALLS GROW THIN, a collaboration between East West Players and Rogue Artists Ensemble (the theatrical wizards behind the 2015 smash-hit Wood Boy Dog Fish).
+I was thrilled to appear in the Ovation Recommended world premiere of KAIDAN PROJECT: WALLS GROW THIN, a collaboration between East West Players and Rogue Artists Ensemble (the theatrical wizards behind the 2015 smash-hit Wood Boy Dog Fish).

 KAIDAN PROJECT is a multi-sensory, site specific, immersive experience refracting ancient Japanese ghost stories through a modern, multi-cultural lens.
 A small group enters a mysterious warehouse and ascends to the fifth floor in a creaking freight elevator.
 A voice calls out through the shadows, drowning you in echoes of wells and engines and graveyards, in tangles of hair and snow.